About

 Founder and Editor

-Saad’s interdisciplinary work spans philosophy, religion, and medicine.
+Dr. Saad Ismail, MBBS, MD, is a Senior Resident at the Department of Physiology, Jawaharlal Nehru Medical College, Aligarh Muslim University, India.
+He was the recipient of the Cambridge-Hamied Visiting Lecture grant in 2024 to visit the Faculty of Divinity at the University of Cambridge.
 His writings and reviews have been published in journals such as The Journal of Hindu Studies and Critical Muslim.
-His scientific research focuses on the neurophysiology of sleep and memory consolidation.
+His scientific research focuses on the role of sleep in memory consolidation.

 Luke Wilkinson